Monika Griefahn: Early activism

-Griefahn joined the Social Democratic Party (SPD) Germany in 1992.
+In 1992, Griefahn joined the Social Democratic Party (SPD) Germany.

 State Minister for the Environment, 1990–1998

-In 1990 Minister-President Gerhard Schröder of Lower Saxony named her as the Minister for the Environment, where she started special programs to support removable energy systems (wind, solar, biomass) in order to stop the use of nuclear power (more see "Public Offices").
+In 1990 Minister-President Gerhard Schröder of Lower Saxony named her as the Minister for the Environment, where she started special programs to support renewable energy systems (wind power, solar, biomass) in order to stop the use of nuclear power (more see "Public Offices").
+She was in his first and in his second cabinet.

 One of her central concerns in environmental policy was to quit to the use of nuclear energy.
-Her plans, which finally became reality in 2011, were blocked by directives of the Federal Ministry of the Environment, headed by Klaus Töpfer (1990–1994) and Angela Merkel (1994–1998).
+Her plans, which finally became reality in 2011 (after the Fukushima nuclear accident), were blocked by directives of the Federal Ministry of the Environment, headed by Klaus Töpfer (1990–1994) and Angela Merkel (1994–1998).

 Parallel to her commitment against nuclear power Griefahn hurried along the extension of renewable energy in Lower Saxony with measures like an eco-fund and an atlas for wind energy.
-Her commitment contributed to the fact that the plans to phase out nuclear power became a reality between 1998 and 2005, when a coalition of the Social Democratic Party and the Greens led the Federal Government.
+Her commitment contributed to the fact that the plans to phase out nuclear power became a reality between 1998 and 2005, when a coalition of the Social Democratic Party and the Greens led the Federal Government (First ans Second Schröder cabinet).

 In 2001 the law on the abandonment of nuclear energy came into effect.

 As State Minister of the Environment, Griefahn initiated new policies on waste management.
 Waste had usually been stored on disposal sites or burnt in incineration plants.
 Griefahn put her focus on products which could more easily been disassembled, on the separation of different waste types and on different waste treatments – such as composting or mechanical separation.
 Consequently, there was no longer a need to build about ten incineration plants, which had been planned before her time of office.

 Additionally she changed procurement directives for public offices in Lower Saxony in such a way as to make them become more ecological.
 She founded two national parks – Harz and Elbtalaue (biosphere reserve).

 Member of the State Parliament, 1994–1998

-From 1994 to 1998 Griefahn was a member of the Landtag of Lower Saxony.
+After the 1994 Lower Saxony state election on 13 March 1994, Griefahn became a member of the Landtag of Lower Saxony.